valeman/awesome-conformal-prediction/README.md

 ![Practical Guide to Applied Conformal Prediction: Learn and apply the best uncertainty frameworks to your industry applications](https://github.com/valeman/awesome-conformal-prediction/blob/main/Practical%20Guide%20to%20Applied%20Conformal%20Prediction%20Learn%20and%20apply%20the%20best%20uncertainty%20frameworks%20to%20your%20industry%20applications.jpg)

+**Connect and Share the Excitement of Conformal Prediction**

-I am actively promoting Conformal Prediction (because it is well Awesome) on social media incluidng [LinkedIn](https://www.linkedin.com/in/valeriy-manokhin-phd-mba-cqf-704731236/) and [Twitter](https://twitter.com/predict_addict).
-[ResearchGate](https://www.researchgate.net/profile/Valery-Manokhin) has all my research and I occasionally publish in [Medium](https://medium.com/@valeman) sharing insights from the data science trenches in the industry.
-Please feel free to connect and also help spread the word about Conformal Prediction.
+I'm enthusiastically promoting the wonderful world of Conformal Prediction (because it truly is awesome) across various social media platforms, including [LinkedIn](https://www.linkedin.com/in/valeriy-manokhin-phd-mba-cqf-704731236/) and [Twitter](https://twitter.com/predict_addict).
+You can find all my research on [ResearchGate](https://www.researchgate.net/profile/Valery-Manokhin), and I occasionally share insights from the data science trenches in the industry on [Medium](https://medium.com/@valeman).
+I warmly invite you to connect with me and help spread the word about the fascinating field of Conformal Prediction.

 [![Star History Chart](https://api.star-history.com/svg?repos=valeman/awesome-conformal-prediction&type=Date)](https://star-history.com/#valeman/awesome-conformal-prediction&Date)

+**A Warm Invitation to Support and Share: Star the Repo and Spread the Word**

-Please star 🌟 the repo and spread the word.
-If you use the repository in a scientific publication, please ensure citing Awesome Conformal Prediction to help promote this amazing framework in academia and industry:
+Please consider starring 🌟 the repo and sharing it with others who might be interested.
+If you utilize the repository in a scientific publication, kindly cite Awesome Conformal Prediction to further promote this incredible framework within both academia and industry.
+Your support is invaluable in advancing the awareness and appreciation of Conformal Prediction:

 Manokhin, Valery.
 (2022).
 Awesome Conformal Prediction (v1.0.0).
 Zenodo. https://zenodo.org/record/6467205 https://doi.org/10.5281/zenodo.6467205